adaltas/node-nikita/packages/core/src/session.coffee.md

       obj.status = (index) ->
         if arguments.length is 0
           return state.parent_levels[0].history.some (action) ->
-            not action.original.shy and action.status
+            not action.metadata.shy and action.status
         else if index is false
-          status = state.parent_levels[0].history.some (action) -> not action.original.shy and action.status
+          status = state.parent_levels[0].history.some (action) -> not action.metadata.shy and action.status
           action.status = false for action in state.parent_levels[0].history
           return status
         else if index is true
-          status = state.parent_levels[0].history.some (action) -> not action.original.shy and action.status
+          status = state.parent_levels[0].history.some (action) -> not action.metadata.shy and action.status
           action.status = true for action in state.parent_levels[0].history
           return status
         else if index is 0